bembidiona/Pianito/README.md

 | Down | Transpose down an octave |
 | Up | Transpose up an octave |
 | Home | Reset transposition |

+#### NOTES
+- You can create a any number of Pianitos, each one playing a diferent synths.
+- Only the focused one will play.
+- If you are typing in on the SC IDE, Pianito will not play
+- SynthDef are expected to have a `freq` for the note to work, an `amp` for amplitude to work, and `gate` for the hold mode or sustain to work